ianxm/tracker/README.markdown

       2012-02-05: 2
       2012-02-12: 3

+so, you watched tv on three days on the week of the 12th.

-or averages of values.  here, tracker totals the values, then divides by the number of days in the interval (7 in this example, since we're looking at weeks).
+you can also get averages of values.  here, tracker totals the values, then divides by the number of days in the interval (7 in this example, since we're looking at weeks).

     > tracker log watchedtv -week -count
     duration: 17 days from 2012-02-10 to 2012-02-26
       2012-02-05: 1.1
       2012-02-12: 1.7

+that says you spent 1.7 hours per day watching tv on the week of the 12th.

-or percentages of occurrences.  here, tracker counts the occurrences, then divides by the number of days in the interval (7 again) then converts to a percent.
+you can also get percentages of occurrences.  here, tracker counts the occurrences, then divides by the number of days in the interval (7 again) then converts to a percent.

     > tracker log watchedtv -week -percentage
     duration: 17 days from 2012-02-10 to 2012-02-26
       2012-02-05: 29
       2012-02-12: 43

+that says that you watched tv on 43% of the days of the week of the 12th.

-this shows the highest and lowest values for each interval.
+the command below shows the highest and lowest values for each interval.

     > tracker records pushups pullups
               duration: 7 days from 2012-02-20 to 2012-02-26